With bananas, oatmeal, spices and walnuts, this banana baked oatmeal is a great make-ahead breakfast that will please a crowd.

 - Don’t skip out on roasting the walnuts.
 By roasting them they will stay crispy in the batter and bring out the flavor.

-If you’ve tried this banana baked oatmeal or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+If you’ve tried this banana bread baked oatmeal or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below.
+These chocolate baked oats are also worth a try!
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Ingredients